jahnavimalaga/VehicleSpeed_and_Feature_estimation/README.md

 # 2. sbatch script.slurm
 ```

+## Output

-## The Output produced has the following format: (As an example see in runs/track)
+Output has the following format: (As an example see in runs/track)

 xxx.mp4 - This output video has tracking, bounding box, class, color, make & model, speed and predicted OCR output information as the car is moving.
 Vehicle - Cropped Vehicle images (if mentioned)